andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - Hotlinking = someone uses your hosted files (e.g. S3 images) on their site → you pay for it.
     - Solution: Use CloudFront signed URLs or cookies → Only valid users with signed access can load the content
     - Solution 2: Restrict S3 bucket access → Only allow requests through CloudFront (via OAI or OAC).
+  - aws:SecureTransport -> you are mandating that all interactions with the bucket must be encrypted in transit using SSL/TLS.
+  - Limits:
+    - 3,500 PUT/COPY/POST/DELETE requests per second per prefix in an Amazon S3 bucket
+    - 5,500 GET/HEAD requests per second per prefix in an Amazon S3 bucket.

+- Athena:
+  - uses partitions to speed up queries by scanning only relevant subsets of data in S3 (instead of the entire dataset).
+  - partitioning must be designed carefully — both over-partitioning and uneven partitioning can ruin performance:
+    - Segmenting data too finely -> increases metadata lookups, too many partitions
+    - Skewing data heavily to one partition value -> hot partition
+  - Key Points
+    - Tables are EXTERNAL (data remains in S3).
+    - Hive-style partitions (e.g., s3://bucket/year=2025/month=11/).
+    - Columnar formats: Use Parquet or ORC (compress + columnar).
+    - Compression: Use Snappy or GZIP to reduce data scanned.
+    - Use MSCK REPAIR TABLE to sync metadata with new partitions (when Athena queries time our or miss data).
+    - For new partitions:
+      - Few partitions → ALTER TABLE ADD PARTITION
+      - Many partitions → MSCK REPAIR TABLE
+  - AWS Glue Data Catalog - Stores metadata (schemas, partitions).

 - API Gateway:
   - Stages: used to manage and optimize a particular deployment (you can configure stage settings to enable caching, customize request throttling, configure logging, define stage variables, or attach a canary release)